juxhouse/bela-resources/API.md

   "name": String                // Optional.
 Defaults to last segment in the path.
   "third-party": boolean        // Optional.
 Defaults to false.
   "description": String         // Optional.
 1000 characters max.
+  "links": [Link]               // Optional.
+An array of arrays.
+See Link schema below.
   "extra": Object               // Optional.
 Any extra information you want to store.
 It is opaque to BELA.
 }
 ```